The Gold Medal Mindset: Motivation, Goal Setting & Success

 Miller launched her company Shannon Miller Lifestyle: Health and Fitness for Women, along with her series of fitness books, DVDs, and a content-based website in July 2010.
 With programs, partnerships, and articles, Shannon seeks to empower women to make their health a priority through education and awareness.

 In January 2011, Shannon was diagnosed with a rare form of ovarian cancer.
-She had the baseball size tumor removed successfully and followed up with 9 weeks of aggressive chemotherapy.
+She had the baseball size tumor removed successfully and followed up with an aggressive chemotherapy regimen.
 Shannon is now cancer-free and remains open and public about her diagnosis and treatment.

-Shannon and her husband, John Falconetti, reside in Jacksonville, Florida with their two children, Rocco (born 2009), and Sterling (born 2013).
+Shannon and her husband reside in Jacksonville, Florida with their two children.